 Boot Camps: Children's Gulags,

-people's children and raise them up to be the kind of true believers
+bunch of other people's children and raise them up to be the kind of

 What you are joining isn't what you think you are joining.